monsterkrampe/crystal/concepts/strings/introduction.md

 # => 'W'
 ```

-To get a character from the end of a string you can take the length of the string minus one to get the index of the last character and to get the second last character you can take the length of the string minus two and so on.
+To get a character from the end of a string, you can take the length of the string minus one to get the index of the last character, and to get the second last character, you can take the length of the string minus two, and so on.
 There is a shortcut for this and that is to simply use a negative index, where the last character is at index -1, the second last character is at index -2, and so on.

 ```crystal